shubh24/shubh24.github.com/_posts/2022-01-23-Moving back into solitude & routine | Report 260.md

 On the fitness front, i put in three runs including a 10K at Cubbon earlier today!
 Separately, i put in 1 gym workout, 2 NTC home workouts and 4 stretching workouts this week.
 Aiming to get back to BJJ classes from this week onwards, it's been a very long break now.
 Broke the nofap streak somewhere around Day 15, currently on Day 2.

 Changing the day-to-day every once in a while makes me cognizant of how easy life can get.
-A hot water shower and a good office chair can numb us to how great of luxuries these are. i ride my bicycle to work, but on traffic signals i see beggar kids olging at the bike as if it were a UFO spaceship.
+A hot water shower and a good office chair can numb us to how great of luxuries these are. i ride my bicycle to work, but on traffic signals i see beggar kids ogling at the bike as if it were a UFO spaceship.
 Life's not fair, i'll keep playing the hand i got.
 Keep hammerin'